-The number of banks has decreased in the last 10 years although the number of banking offices has increased during the same period.
-SBA lenders are available within the region and in the Kansas City, Wichita, Tulsa and Joplin metropolitan areas that adjoin or lie within an hour's drive of the respective corners of the region.
-The region is also served by two certified development companies.
+The number of banks has decreased in the last 15 years although the number of banking offices has increased during the same period.
+SBA lenders are available within the region and in the Kansas City, Wichita, Tulsa, and Joplin metropolitan areas that adjoin or lie within an hour's drive of the respective corners of the region.
 A regional business loan fund is also operated by the Southeast Kansas Prosperity Foundation.
+In addition, many communities and counties have become E-Communities through tax credits with Network, KS.

 The SEKRPC operates an EDA revolving loan fund.
 Local and county revolving loan funds are available to several communities across the region.
 The impact of the Federal Reserve's policies regarding the continuation of low interest rates is a positive factor in both business and personal credit capacity of the region.
+The goal of many of our communities is to utilize gap financing through all of the various regional programs.

 Several of the region's communities have taken an active roll in developing business expansion projects.
-Industrial Revenue Bonds are frequently used by these "more competitive communities" to attract and retain businesses.
+Industrial Revenue Bonds are frequently used by these competitive communities to attract and retain businesses.
+Numerous communities have taken action by creating Neighborhood Revitalization Zones, Rural Opportunity Zones, and aggressive incentive programs.

-The Kansas Legislature has enacted provisions that will allow "Tax Increment Financing" of qualifying development projects.
+The Kansas Legislature has enacted provisions that will allow Tax Increment Financing of qualifying development projects.
 This allows the jurisdiction to allocate the difference in the taxes collected on an unimproved property versus taxes collected on the same property with improvements to the amortization of the costs of the improvements, such as streets, utilities, etc. One problem with this financing option is that startup or relocating businesses often ask for tax abatement for several years.
 If taxes are abated, they cannot be collected to amortize improvement costs.
+To offset some of these potential losses, many communities have adopted Tax Rebate programs in the for of Neighborhood Revitalization.

-Many of the region's counties and communities operate so near to their spending limits that development activities are impossible to finance without the assistance of the various federal grant programs offered by EDA, HUD and USDA RD.
+Many of the regions counties and communities operate so near to their spending limits that development activities are impossible to finance without the assistance of the various federal grant programs offered by EDA, HUD and USDA RD.
 Some find it difficult, if not impossible, to meet the matching fund requirements for these grant programs.

 Several communities within the region own their utility systems, and thus, have the ability to accumulate funds for development activities without the need for collecting additional taxes.
 In addition to creating jobs within the community, the municipally-owned utility can also expand its customer base and increase its revenues by offering development incentives.
+Many of our communities' partner with utility companies such as Evergy to expand utility networks.
+As we continue to grow our needs and capacity demands will need to grow with us.